 Kilpara Flats is visually prominent within the streetscape owing to its height, austere massing, repetitive fenestration and balanced form.
 Kilpara Flats remains in use as a multi-dwelling residential apartment.
 It is considered to be in good condition.
 There has been some infilling and removal of the original fenestration.
 While this creates some variation to the intended visual aesthetic of the place, the gridded façade is still clearly evident today.
 Kilpara Flats has high integrity overall.

-Alterations and Additions
+• Alterations and Additions

-- Top-floor balcony openings have been enclosed. - Some original balconies have been enclosed. - A later portico has been constructed to replace a vaulted canvas entrance cover. - Communal outdoor function space re-landscaped.
+- Top-floor balcony openings have been enclosed. - Some original apartment windows have been removed to create balconies. - Communal outdoor function space re-landscaped.

 History